getreu/tp-note/docs/source/tpnote--manpage.md

 # SECURITY AND PRIVACY CONSIDERATIONS

 As discussed above, Tp-Note's built-in viewer sets up an HTTP server on the '`localhost`' interface with a random port number.

+For security reasons, Tp-Note limits the set of files the viewer is able to publish.
+To summarize, a file is only served:

+1. when it is referenced in one of the currently viewed Tp-Note files,
+2. when its file extension is registered with the '`[viewer] served_mime_type`' list,
+3. if the number of so far viewed Tp-Note files, '`[viewer] displayed_tpnote_count_max`' is not exceeded,
+4. when it's located under a directory containing a marker file named '`.tpnoteroot`' (without marker file this condition is void).

-This HTTP server runs as long as the launched web browser window is open.
-Note, that the server not only exposes the displayed note file, but also all referenced inline images and URLs to other TP-Note files.
+The HTTP server runs as long as the launched web browser window is open.
+Note, that the server not only exposes the displayed note file, but also all referenced inline images and other linked TP-Note files.
 Internally, the viewer maintains a list of _referenced local URLs_.
 For security reasons, only listed files are served.
-To limit data exfiltration in case an attacker gains local credentials, the number of served Tp-Note files is limited by the configurable value '`[viewer] displayed_tpnote_count_max`'.
+To limit data exfiltration in case an attacker gains access to an account on your machine, the number of served Tp-Note files is limited by the configurable value '`[viewer] displayed_tpnote_count_max`'.

 In addition to the above quantitative restriction, Tp-Note's built-in viewer serves only files whose file extensions are registered with the